mnr/writing-wip/hotmeal.md

 Araci surrenders the meal to Robin and takes a precautionary step backward from the project.
 Robin places the meal inside the oven.

-The previously frantic displays became a blur.
+The previously frantic displays become a blur.
 Robin goes to the workbench, taps a control once, then twice.
 The display converts to a summary and shows an overview of the oven’s activities.

 “Oh - look at that!”
 Robin watches a an exhibit of flashing boxes and lines.
 He looks at Araci, realizing a better explanation was necessary.
 “It’s the meal talking to the oven.
 There’s so much more than Dakota expected.
 The AI explains a lot when you recognize it.”

 Araci can only guess at the story Robin is watching.
-Three displays jittered with confusing diagnostics; Robin bounces from one station on the workbench to another.
+Three displays jitter with confusing diagnostics; Robin bounces from one station on the workbench to another.

-With all the activity, it’s misleading to think of something suddenly changing - but it does.
-One screen freezes.
+Abruptly, one screen freezes.
 Another changes its layout.
 The third continues, but at one-half the speed.
 Robin looks at the oven.
 “What are you doing?” he asks.
 Not to Araci - to the oven.

 Robin slaps a large red button straight out of a comic book.
 The workbench and oven abruptly shut down.
 He turns to face Araci.